dwilbourne/pvcErr/docs/source/index.rst

 Update this file as often as you create a new exception library.
 Recall that creating an exception library consists of

-* creating the directory in which the exceptions live
+* creating the directory in which the exceptions live.
 * creating a class inside that directory which extends pvc's XDataAbstract class and stores messages and "local" codes.
 * create exceptions where the constructor consists of the parameter(s) to the message followed by any previous exception you are adding to the exception stack.